nickbaldwin/marks/README.md

 -   #### Service worker

-    This script runs in the background, and communicates with the content scripts running on all search pages, in order to sync and correctly persist settings used across all Monster domains.
+    This script runs in the background, and is used to load and then 'share' the store across the other contexts.

 -   #### Popup
-    When the extension icon is clicked, the popup is displayed in a new tab.
-Here a user can upload a file and the extension will parse the file and display the results.
+    When the extension icon is clicked, the user can save the current tab as a bookmark within a selected folder.

 -   #### New tab

-    When a user opens a new tab, the extension will display a list of bookmarks and notes.
+    When a user opens a new tab, their folders, bookmarks and notes are displayed.

 In addition, there are numerous assets and build/configuration files that are used to generate the extension.
 This is